EnokiUN/voltage/README.rst

     $ pip install git+https://github.com/EnokiUN/voltage``

-note: installing from github requires the git cli to be available on your machine.
+note: installing from GitHub requires the git cli to be available on your machine.